 It would have been hence impossible that many women who observed purdah found a place for themselves in the world and contributed to human progress, had hijab been an impediment in their way to empowerment.
 The truth is that hijab is a sign of modesty and dignity.
 It safeguards women from the evils of society and empowers those who practice it.
 The Holy Quran says:

-O Prophet tell thy wives and thy daughters and the women of the believers, that they should pull down upon them their outer cloaks from their heads over their faces.
-That is more likely that they may thus be recognized and not molested.
+O Prophet! tell thy wives and thy daughters and the women of the believers that they should draw close to them portions of their loose outer coverings.
+That is nearer that they may thus be distinguished and not molested.
 And Allah is Most Forgiving, Merciful.

 It is clear from this verse that the commandment of hijab has been provided so that women may take their safety into their own hands rather than relying upon the goodness of others.
 In another place the Holy Quran says:

 Say to the believing women that they restrain their looks and guard their private parts, and that they display not their beauty or their embellishment except that which is apparent thereof, and that they draw their head-coverings over their bosoms.

 In a world where sexual objectification of women is rampant, the significance of this commandment will not escape the eyes of an unbiased person.
 The world is in such a state of disarray where women are being treated without any respect and dignity.
 In the name of freedom and empowerment, women are reduced to the status of objects for male gratification as we often see media and advertising companies treating women as commodities.